petrak-dan/dmp.hr.testproject/README.md

+## Description ##

+ASP.NET Core MVC + EF Core test project.
+Use only at your own risk. **Do not attempt to use this project's code in a production enviroment** as it contains major security, performance and overall efficiency flaws.
+I keep this project here for testing and studying purposes only.

-# Test project #
+## Test project ##

-Implement simple RSS reader.
+The goal: Implement simple RSS reader.

 ### Technologies ###
-* ASP.NET MVC 5 + EF 6.0 or ASP.NET Core MVC + EF Core ✅ Core selected
+* ASP.NET MVC 5 + EF 6.0 or ASP.NET Core MVC + EF Core ✅ (Core selected)
 * Code first DB models ✅
 * GIT for versioning ✅